 Junior (grades 3-7 suggested): Model the garment or outfit constructed for the sewing project.
 Accessories may be purchased or selected from what you currently have.
+There is no junior class at state fair.

 Senior Categories (grades 8-12 suggested):